Drevestedt/dallas-cats-and-dogs/readme.md

 # Dallas Cats & Dogs

 ## This sites purpose is for Dallas residents to have a local place to shop food and accessories for their cats and dogs.
-The residents can both walk into a physical shop, or choose to shop online in the Webshop and have their products delivered to their door.
-Technologies used are HTML, CSS, and Bootstrap
+The residents can both walk into a physical store, or choose to shop online in the Webshop and have their products delivered to their door.
+Technologies used are HTML, CSS, and Bootstrap.

 ## Key features:
 - Hero section to immediately understand what is offered